Gone Too Far! (film): Plot

 Nigerian-born Yemi moved to the UK with his mother when he was three years old.

 He is now a teenager (about 16–17) living in Peckham, south London, with his mum.

 He has an older brother, Iku, who did not emigrate with them, and has grown up in Nigeria.

 Their mum has finally arranged a visa for Iku to come to live with them.

 She has asked Yemi to get his room ready for his brother to stay.

 His uncle is collecting Iku from the airport, but Yemi has still not tidied his room.

 He wants to play football with his mates, but Mum disallows it.

 She heads out food shopping; then he goes to play football regardless.

 At the park, Armani and Paris sit down on a bench, watching the footballers and chatting.

 Armani is hoping to see Razor, with whom she has recently broken up.

 Yemi clocks her and wanders over to chat her up.

 As Razor and Ghost pass by, and Razor becomes jealous and angry, Yemi's mum is also passing.

 She acts first and drags Yemi home by the ear, to his embarrassment.

 When Iku arrives, Yemi is dismayed by his dress sense, in particular the socks and sandals.

 Mum wants to start cooking a meal, but can't find the okra she bought earlier.

-She sends Yemi out to get some more, insisting he take his brother with him.
+She sends Yemi out to get some more, insisting he takes his brother with him.

 As they near the shop, Yemi asks his brother to wait behind.

 Iku catches up with Yemi in the shop; he wants him to get crisps and chocolate, and shoves some down the front of Yemi's hoodie.

 Yemi puts it all back, but misses one item.

 At the checkout, Reema frisks him and finds it.

 The brothers leave without the okra.

 Aiming to source okra from the market instead, the pair suffer a series of mishaps, including, more than once, Iku losing sight of Yemi and becoming lost.

 They also see Armani and Paris a few times, whereupon Yemi tries to chat Armani up.

 Meanwhile, Razor and his mates are sitting in a car smoking, listening to a local radio station.

 The theme of the show is "Can Black British rappers with African parents really use West Indian slang in their lyrics?"

 A discussion ensues during which it becomes clear that Razor has a pro-Jamaican, anti-African mindset.

 Yemi comes across Armani's younger sister and asks her whereabouts.

 A short while later, Razor and Ghost pass the sister who tells them that Yemi was looking for Armani.

 They steal a bike from a younger boy, and ride it together trying to find Yemi.

 Yemi and Iku encounter Armani and Paris once again.

 Armani persuades Yemi to get her a Peruvian hair extension to show his commitment.